rubenrocha26/devops-24-25-1241924/CA2/part4/README.md

 ### Explanation of the Dockerfile

-- **Base Image**: `eclipse-temurin:17-jdk` provides a lightweight Tomcat 10 server with OpenJDK 17, ensuring compatibility and efficiency.
+- **Base Image**: `eclipse-temurin:17-jdk` provides the environment necessary to compile and run Java applications.
 - **Directory Setup**: A directory `/web` is created to house the application source files.
 - **Copy Repository**: The application repository is copied from `MyMachine` into the working directory.
 - **Build Project**: The script navigates into the project directory, makes the Gradle wrapper executable, and runs the build using `./gradlew build` to generate the Jar file.
-- **Deploy Jar File**: The generated JAr file is copied to the Tomcat `webapps` directory, making it accessible upon server startup.
+- **Final Stage**: Copies the generated JAR file to the container and sets it up to be executed.
+- **Embedded Server**: The application uses the embedded Tomcat server provided by Spring Boot, so no external Tomcat setup is required.
 - **Port Exposure**: Port `8080` is exposed to allow external HTTP traffic to reach the application.
-- **Start Command**: Tomcat is started, serving the deployed application automatically.

 ---